Civil

 Unlike the two District Courts, Circuit Court does not typically provide "forms" for the use of litigants in filing civil suits.
 Attorneys or pro-se parties are to prepare the legal documents needed to file a suit.
 When filing a civil case in Circuit Court, the filing party is responsible for ensuring that all pleadings are in accordance with the Code of Virginia and Rules of the Virginia Supreme Court.
 Hence, it is strongly recommended that the services of an attorney be employed when filing a civil action at the Circuit Court level.

-Note: Clerk's Office personnel are strictly prohibited from providing legal advice.
+Please note that Clerk's Office personnel are strictly prohibited from providing legal advice.
 We strongly suggest that you seek legal advice from an attorney.